STUDY JAPANESE ONLINE WITH NATIVES HERE

 Takarakuji - Lottery in Japan

-Unlike Brazil, where it is more common to buy tickets and scratch cards at lottery boxes, in Japan you can buy tickets at the city hall, boxes, specialized points named after takarakuji and also in convenience stores.
+Unlike Brazil, where it is more common to buy tickets and scratch cards at lottery outlets, in Japan you can buy them at city halls, kiosks, specialized points known as takarakuji, and also at convenience stores.

 Ticket prices for lottery games typically range from 100 to 500 yen, and prizes can reach over 100,000 yen.
 Below we can see the different types of lottery games that exist in Japan: